DSAEval: Evaluating Data Science Agents on a Wide Range of Real-World Data Science Problems: Introduction

-To rigorously simulate authentic usage scenarios, DSAEval incorporates four distinctive features: (1) \textbf{Broad Domain Coverage}: DSAEval spans a diverse array of fine-grained data science domains, with a particular emphasis on including a substantial volume of deep learning tasks.
-To support these computationally intensive workflows, our sandbox environment is equipped with high-performance GPUs, enabling agents to execute and train complex models in a realistic manner.
+To simulate authentic usage scenarios, DSAEval incorporates four distinctive features: (1) \textbf{Broad Domain Coverage}: DSAEval covers fine-grained data science domains, with substantial deep learning tasks supported by a GPU-equipped sandbox.
 (2) \textbf{Multimodal Environment Perception}: We empower agents to interpret and interact with diverse modalities within the environment, such as text, tabular data, and visual plots.
-This ensures that the system maximizes the native multimodal capabilities of agentic LLMs.
-(3) \textbf{Multi-Query Interactions}: Real-world data science workflows typically involve multiple interdependent sub-tasks, where results from preceding steps directly influence subsequent decisions.
-DSAEval mirrors this iterative and cumulative nature; each session is grounded in a specific dataset, requiring the agent to complete a series of consecutive tasks to achieve the final objective.
-(4) \textbf{Multi-Dimensional Evaluation}: To provide a holistic assessment of the entire pipeline, we evaluate agent performance across multiple dimensions, including reasoning quality, code correctness, and the clarity of the final report results.
+(3) \textbf{Multi-Query Interactions}: Each session is grounded in a dataset and consists of consecutive, interdependent tasks, reflecting the iterative nature of real data science workflows.
+(4) \textbf{Multi-Dimensional Evaluation}: To provide a holistic assessment of the entire pipeline, we employ tailored LLM judges to evaluate agent performance across multiple dimensions, including reasoning quality, code correctness, and the correctness and clarity of the final report.
+We further validate the reliability of these judges through a Human-LLM Alignment Study.

-We conducted a systematic evaluation of 11 advanced LLMs and Vision-Language Models (VLMs) in 2025.
-Our empirical results identify that while current models demonstrate exceptional proficiency in processing structured tabular data and executing standard data engineering tasks, non-negligible limitations persist in handling unstructured data domains (Computer Vision, NLP) and unsupervised learning tasks (Clustering).
-Furthermore, Claude-Sonnet-4.5 performs best on the benchmark (Figure \ref{fig:overall_perf}), while GPT-5.2 and MiMo-V2-Flash demonstrates superior operational efficiency and cost-effectiveness respectively.
-Notably, compared to the baseline of single-text-modality observation, the proposed Multimodal Environment Perception yields performance across diverse vision-related tasks, with gains ranging from 2.04\% to 11.30\% in agent's performance.
-Finally, Based on our analysis, we further provide critical insights and outline future research directions to advance the development of data science agents and relative evaluation.
+We conducted a systematic evaluation of 13 recent LLMs and Vision-Language Models (VLMs) across multiple dimensions, including overall performance, efficiency, and cost-effectiveness.
+Overall, Claude-Sonnet-4.5 achieves the best performance on DSAEval (Figure~\ref{fig:overall_perf}), while MiMo-V2-Pro, GPT-5.2, and MiMo-V2-Flash demonstrate strong token efficiency, step efficiency, and cost-effectiveness, respectively.
+Notably, compared with the single-text-observation baseline, the proposed Multimodal Environment Perception mechanism leads to consistent performance improvements across diverse vision-related tasks, with gains ranging from 2.04\% to 11.30\%.
+Our empirical results further show that current models are highly proficient in processing structured tabular data and executing standard data engineering tasks, but they still face substantial challenges in unstructured domains, such as Computer Vision and NLP, as well as in unsupervised learning tasks such as Clustering.
+Based on these findings, we provide critical insights and outline future research directions for advancing data science agents and their evaluation.